AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 1. Use discounts.
 Check out your auto insurance provider’s discounts.
 You might be able to save money on simple actions like paying for a year of coverage at once or enrolling in paperless billing.
 You can also get discounts if you have a car with safety features like GPS tracking, or other products and services.

-2. Drop coverage.
-You can drop supplemental coverage that your state’s laws don’t require, such as rental car coverage.
+2. Drop unnecessary coverage.
+You can drop supplemental coverage that your state’s laws don’t require, such as rental car coverage

 3. Increase your deductible.
 While you’ll have to pay more for car insurance claims, your premiums will be lower with a higher deductible.

-4. Bundle your insurance.
-You can save money on auto insurance by bundling it with other types of insurance, like homeowners insurance.
+4. Bundle insurance policies.
+You can save money on auto insurance by bundling it with other types of insurance, like homeowners or renters insurance.

 TIP